Ichthus-Development/ichthus-engineering-standards/README.md

 - Guarantee performance, security, or correctness by their existence alone
   Standards guide design and review; they do not replace engineering judgment, testing, or validation.
 - Define organizational values or ethics
-  Organizational principles are defined separately (see the Babbagic Code).
+  Organizational principles are defined separately at the parent LLC level (see the *[Gold Fish Bowl, LLC Ethos Collection](https://github.com/GoldFishBowlLLC/Babbagic-Code/blob/main/README.md)*).

 ## Relationship to Industry Best Practices